audiofab/fv1_programmer/README.md

 # Installation

+This utility requires Python 3.8 or greater and has been tested on Windows, but should also work on MacOS and Linux.

-The easiest and cleanest way to install this demo is with [pipx](https://pypa.github.io/pipx/):
+The easiest way to install this utility is with Python's built-in pip but it will also install a bunch of dependencies directly into your Python environment:

+`pip install fv1-programmer`

+If you care about a clean Python environment, a cleaner way to install this utility is to first install [pipx](https://pypa.github.io/pipx/), and then install it with:

 `pipx install fv1-programmer`

-You can also install with pip (but it will install a bunch of dependencies directly into your Python environment):

-`pip install fv1-programmer`

-Either way, you will now have a `fv1_programmer` command on your path, which you can run in a terminal:
+Either way, you will now have a `fv1_programmer` command on your path, which you can run in a terminal ([Windows Terminal](https://aka.ms/terminal) highly recommended on Windows):

 ```
 $ fv1_programmer